turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/pairing_patterns.markdown

 In Challenger:

 * Person A writes the first test
-* Person B writes an intentionally weak implementation
+* Person B writes an intentionally weak implementation (*challenging* the test from Person A)
 * Person B writes the next test
 * Person A writes an intentionally weak implementation
 * Person A writes the next test